Below you can find the code for installing and loading the required

-package lavaan
+Using lavaan

-# If necessary, install the 'Lavaan' package.
+# If necessary, install the 'lavaan' package.

 # install.packages('lavaan', dependencies = T)